muzkii/PixelPlay/README.md

         }
         ```

-    3. Padding : The padding is the space between the content of an element and its border.
+    3. Padding : <br>

+        The padding is the space between the content of an element and its border.
 It creates space inside the element, pushing the content away from the edges.
 Padding is used to create space inside an element to make the content look more visually appealing, preventing the text or images from sticking too closely to the border.

     Implementation :
         ```bash
                 /* Same padding for all sides */